TheLinuxITGuy/Turtle-Dragonflight/README.md

 ## Known issues
 - The bags will show over the top of the gold rings sometimes.
 I'm not sure what I do to reproduce it, but I am going to look into it.
+- Level 60s have to reload their UI before the XP bar will clear.

 ## Special Thanks
 Credit to [shagu](https://github.com/shagu)